n8n-io/n8n-docs/docs/doc2/doc2-with-infor/IDM-business-context-model.md

 Configuration Exporter and Importer allows the user to export / import the Configuration parts of Control Center (Document Types Filter, Result List, Business Context Model, and ION Configuration) using XML documents.

-The xml files for all common document types can be downloaded here.
+The XML files for all common document types can be downloaded here.

 - Order Confirmation: <a href="/_images/doc2/Infor/IDMconfiguration_OrderConfirmation.xml" download>IDMconfiguration_OrderConfirmation</a>
 - Delivery Note: <a href="/_images/doc2/Infor/IDMconfiguration_DeliveryNote.xml" download>IDMconfiguration_DeliveryNote</a>